Kattacka/isaac-champions/README.md

 +1 Bomb

 Jacob and Esau+:
-Both start with activated damocles.
+Both start with activated damocles + gulped wooden cross.
 Both start with one size down.
-One starts with pretty fly pill, the other with a holy card.
+One starts with trinity shield.

 Tainted Cain+:
 Treasure rooms don't spawn.